cg-gdsc/FAQ/Readme.md

 ## When I reset my password, do I also change the password for the whole team?

-- NO. When we sign up a team, we have the same password for the whole team members, but if a team member change his/her password, he/she only changes his/her user login password.
+- No. When we sign up a team, we have the same password for the whole team members, but if a team member change his/her password, he/she only changes his/her user login password.

 ## How to join an existing team?